 A/S Level: Biology A

-GCSEs: 7 A*', 4 A
+GCSEs: 7 A*s, 4 A

-Layland Law, London: Informal work placement, June 2007 (1 week)
+Layland Law, London: Informal work placement, June 2018 (1 week)

-At this small firm specialising in Personal Injury, I drafted letters and claims forms; assisted with market research; read and updated case files and attended hearings.
+At this small firm specialising in Personal Injury, I drafted letters and claims forms; assisted with market research; read and updated case files; and attended hearings.
 I improved my confidence in these basic legal tasks and learned the importance of good file management and client care.

-Smiths (Law Firm) London: Open Day, May 2007
+Smiths (Law Firm) London: Open Day, May 2018

-I attended talks by associates, partners and trainees about the various aspects of their work in different practice areas; completed a Negotiation Skills workshop and talked to lawyers from the firm.
+I attended talks by associates, partners and trainees about the various aspects of their work in different practice areas; completed a negotiation skills workshop and talked to lawyers from the firm.
 The event provided a valuable closer look at the work and culture of an international commercial firm.

-Manchester Citizens Advice Bureau: Volunteer, Sept 2006 – July 2007
+Manchester Citizens Advice Bureau: Volunteer, Sept 2017 – July 2018

 I joined the CAB to gain experience of advising clients in real-life situations, making use of my communication and interpersonal skills to help people with their legal problems.
 I successfully completed a training course to gain key skills.

-Sheffield Meadow School: Classroom Assistant, Sept 2002 – June 2003
+Sheffield Meadow School: Classroom Assistant, Sept 2013 – June 2014

-During my gap year before university I worked in a secondary school and assisted in language classes.
+During my gap year before university, I worked in a secondary school and assisted in language classes.
 I helped pupils with reading, writing and oral skills in French and Spanish.

-Pinetop Restaurant, Manchester: Waitress (part-time), March 2004 – June 2006
+Pinetop Restaurant, Manchester: Waitress (part-time), March 2015 – June 2017

-Stanton Stationers, Sheffield: Sales Assistant (part-time), June 2001 – June 2003
+Stanton Stationers, Sheffield: Sales Assistant (part-time), June 2012 – June 2014

-- I was awarded the final-year Modern Languages prize (2006-2007) at Manchester University for achieving top exam results
+I was awarded the final-year Modern Languages prize (2017-2018) at Manchester University for achieving top exam results

-- I was awarded the Clarence French prize for A-level results in 2002
+I was awarded the Clarence French prize for A-level results in 2013

-- I have won medals for dancing in Latin and Modern dance
+I have won medals for dancing in Latin and Modern dance

-- My main extra-curricular activities include music and dancing; I enjoy various forms of exercise such as running and swimming as well as dancing.
+My main extracurricular activities include music and dancing; I enjoy various forms of exercise such as running and swimming as well as dancing.
 I am a budding amateur surfer and intend to take further lessons this summer; I have also achieved various music grades in piano.